'Sophia the Fierce' was a friend to Bills cornerback Kaiir Elam to the end

 “She really just was talking the whole time.
 I wasn't really talking,” he said.
 “Because usually, when I first met her, I was the one talking, because she was shy and didn't want to open up to anybody.
 But then, she started opening up to me, which was very, very dope.”

 Any time they talked, Elam always wanted to keep things positive, so he would ask Sophia about her interests.
 She was smart, enjoyed crafts and wore silver hoop earrings.
 She would finish puzzles that were 5 or 6 feet long.
 She loved Legos and would build massive cruise ships in just a few days.
-She loved unicorns, red pandas and Baby Yoda (the character Grogu, from the "Star Wars" series "The Mandalorian").
+She loved unicorns, red pandas and Baby Yoda, from "The Mandalorian."

 Support Local Journalism